Hamuko/cum/README.md

-get       Follow a series and download its chapters. ignore    Ignore chapters for a series. new       List all new chapters. unfollow  Unfollow manga. unignore  Unignore chapters for a series. update    Gather new chapters from followed series.
+get       Follow a series and download its chapters. ignore    Ignore chapters for a series. new       List all new chapters. open      Open the series URL in a browser. unfollow  Unfollow manga. unignore  Unignore chapters for a series. update    Gather new chapters from followed series.